-I’ve learned a few basic things about LED lights, how they work, what to look for, how the leading brands compare to each other, or how to build the best set-up.
-These are my takeaways after reading a very large amount of LED grow lights reviews.
+I’ve learned a few basic things about LED lights, how they work, what to look for, how the leading brands compare to each other, or how to build the best setup.

 1. More is more.